 It’s a given that once you become a professional instructor, there’s a whole bunch of skills, tactics and techniques you’ll need.
 That doesn’t just mean having an excellent understanding of modern technique, either.
 You’ll need to have great communication and motivation skills, as you will be teaching people of all ages and abilities.

 But here’s the thing: to start yourself on a career path and become instructor, you don’t have to already be a pro.
 Not only are the ability standards required to join an instructor training programme more modest than many expect, but teaching techniques can be taught and developed too.
 There is an ability level that you should be at before embarking on instructor training, but you do not need to be the finished article.
-Instrcutors of all levels go on learning and developing throughout their career, and Whistler Blackcomb resort provides excellent on going development.
+Instructors of all levels go on learning and developing throughout their career, and Whistler Blackcomb resort in partiucualar provides excellent on going development.
 As important as your skiing or snowboarding is a positive, enthusiastic and motivated outlook and the ability to work happily in a team environment.
 Having some good teaching or leadership experience in another field will also help.

 In order to be able to work in a world-class ski resort like Whistler Blackcomb, you must have the right attributes.
 There are a wide variety of ski and snowboard instructor qualifications available with most principal skiing nations offering a series of levels.
 Particularly popular ones are the Canadian Ski Instructors Alliance (CSIA) & Canadian Association of Snowboard Instructors (CASI), British (BASI), French (ESF) and American (PSIA & AASI).